 What is psoriasis?

-If you have psoriasis, you are more likely to get some other conditions, including:
+If you have psoriasis, you may have a higher risk of getting other serious conditions, including:

 Who gets psoriasis?